- How to find the probability of events? - probability definition

 - Systematic sampling

 - Snowball sampling

 Each of these methods has its advantages and drawbacks, but most of them are satisfactory.
 Significant benefits of probability sampling are time-saving and cost-effectiveness since the limited number of people needs to be surveyed.
 The simplicity of this procedure doesn't require any expertise and can be performed without any thorough preparation.

 As you could have already realized, there are a lot of areas where the theory of probability is applicable.
 Most of them are games with a high random factor, like rolling dice or picking one colored ball out of

 10 different colors, or many card games.
 Lotteries and gambling are the kinds of games which extensively use the concept of probability and the lack of social knowledge about it.
 Of course, somebody wins from time to time, but the likelihood that the person will be you is extremely small.

-The probability theory is also used in completely different types of problems.
+Probability theory is also used in many different types of problems.
 Especially when talking about investments, it is also worth considering the risk to choose the most appropriate option.